bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js17">17.
 Print the Fibonacci Sequence</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter the number of terms and then prints the Fibonacci sequence up to that number of terms.
-The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones, usually starting with 0 and 1.
+<p>This program prompts the user to enter the number of terms and then prints the
+Fibonacci sequence up to that number of terms.
+The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones, usually starting with 0 and 1.</p>
 <pre>
-// Prompt user for the number of terms in the Fibonacci sequence let numTerms = parselnt( prompt("Enter the number of terms in the Fibonacci sequence:")
+// Prompt user for the number of terms in the Fibonacci sequence let numTerms = parseInt( prompt("Enter the number of terms in the Fibonacci sequence:")
 );

-// Check if input is a valid integer if (’isNaN(numTerms) && Number.isInteger(numTerms) && numTerms > 0) {
+// Check if input is a valid integer if (!isNaN(numTerms) && Number.isInteger(numTerms) && numTerms > 0) {
-  console.log(* Fibonacci sequence of $ {numTerms} terms:');
+  console.log('Fibonacci sequence of ${numTerms} terms:');
   let fib Array = &lbrack;0,1&rbrack;;

   // Generate the Fibonacci sequence